solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/OptimismMultisig.md

 ## Overview

 This is an mainnet example of FPS where FPS is used to make proposals for optimism multisig on mainnet.
 This example upgrades L1 NFT Bridge contract.
-Optimism multisig calls `upgrade` on proxy contract to upgrade implementation to a new `MockUpgrafe`.
+Optimism multisig calls `upgrade` on proxy contract to upgrade implementation to a new `MockUpgrade`.

 The following contract is present in the [mocks/](../../mocks/) folder.